-We spent \$2.2 million during fiscal 2022 on the development of various content and offerings.
-We believe continued investment in our content and offerings is key to future growth and the development of our subscription offerings.
-We currently expect that our capital spending for curriculum development will increase in future periods and will total \$9.5 million during fiscal 2023.
+In fiscal 2023 we spent \$9.0 million on the development of our various offerings and related content.
+We believe continued investment in our offerings and content is key to future growth and the development of our subscription offerings.
+We currently expect that our capital spending for curriculum development will total \$7.1 million in fiscal 2024.